The “Van Life” converted garage

 Sometimes it is not possible to buy a large house with two suites.
 But what about buying a town home or rancher with an attached garage on a low income?
 It certainly is possible.
 A 3 bed 2 bath town home could go for $450,000 in my area.
 If you get a good mortgage broker they could take into account renting out the town house as well as combining that with B lenders in order to qualify you for a mortgage with a low yearly salary.
 Assuming a 4.5% interest rate (1% higher since you are dealing with “B” lenders) your mortgage payment would be $2,379.93 with 5% down.
 Market rent for a 3 bed 2 bath in my area is $2,400/month with a 10% discount (discount to find good tenants).

 - Make the garage warm and safe.
-If not done already you could install insulated garage door panels and replace the seals.
+If not done already you could install insulated garage door panels and replace the seals around the doors.
 Put down areas rugs or wall to wall carpet to keep the floor warm.
-Insulate the walls with an attic insulator such as this one from home depot.
+Insulate the walls with an attic blown in insulator such as this one from home depot.
 Drill 4 inch holes with a hole saw between the studs and fill up with insulation using the attic cat blown in insulator which you can rent from Home Depot.
 Then patch up the holes and paint.
 The garage at this point should be warm and safe and you did not need to get permits for any of this.

 - Add some extra electrical outlets (if the garage is not well equipped already).
 Permits will be needed for this however the building department will issue this no problem as its normal to put extra outlets in a “garage”.